Genuine and spurious (non-)ergodicity in single particle tracking: Introduction

 where $K_{\alpha}$ is the generalized diffusion coefficient of physical dimension $[K_{\alpha}]=\mathrm{length}^2/\mathrm{time}^{\alpha}$, $\alpha$ is the anomalous diffusion exponent, $x(0)$ is the initial position of the particles, and $\left<\cdot\right>$ represents the ensemble average.
+In this paper, for simplicity and without loss of generality, we consider random processes without drift, i.e., $\left<x(t)\right>=0$.
 When $0<\alpha<1$, the process is called subdiffusive, often arising from trapping, crowding, or obstructed environments.
-When $\alpha>1$, the motion is referred to as superdiffusion, typically driven by positive, long-range correlations (long memory) or large jumps (L{\'e}vy flights).
-Ordinary Brownian motion (BM) corresponds to normal (Fickian) diffusion with $\alpha=1$.
+When $\alpha>1$, the motion is referred to as superdiffusion, typically driven by positive, long-range correlations (long memory) or large jumps (L{\'e}vy walks).
+Ordinary Brownian motion corresponds to normal (Fickian) diffusion with $\alpha=1$.
 Biologically relevant examples of subdiffusion at the micron-scale are usually associated with impeded motion of tracers in the crowded cytoplasm of living biological cells \cite{weiss2004,gold2006,jeon2011, mend2024,christine,tabei}, in artificially crowded environments \cite{banks2005, szym2009,weis2021,lene1}, in entangled actin networks \cite{wong2004,yael1, krapf2017}, in concentrated protein solutions \cite{pan2009}, as well as in lipid bilayer systems \cite{jeon20121,akim2011,eiji,gupta,he}.
-Superdiffusion has been observed, inter alia, for many active motor-driven transport processes in living cells \cite{caspi2000,song2018,chen2015,christine}, cell motion and cargo transport on carpets of active cells \cite{beta,beta1}, for trajectories of serotonergic fibers in the brain \cite{janusonis2020,janusonis2023}, and for the motion of animals \cite{jelt23prr,vilk20221} from the biological perspective, as well as generally for enhanced diffusion of cosmic rays \cite{ucha2013,yan2014}, in soft Lorentz gases \cite{klages2019} and in quantum many-body systems \cite{wei2022}.
+Superdiffusion has been observed, inter alia, for many active motor-driven transport processes in living cells \cite{caspi2000,song2018,chen2015,christine}, cell motion and cargo transport on carpets of active cells \cite{beta,beta1}, for trajectories of serotonergic fibers in the brain \cite{janusonis2020,janusonis2023}, and for the motion of animals \cite{jelt23prr,vilk20221}.
+Outside of biology, enhanced diffusion is observed in cosmic rays \cite{ucha2013,yan2014}, in soft Lorentz gases \cite{klages2019} and in quantum many-body systems \cite{wei2022}.

+Different stochastic mechanisms may give rise to the same MSD scaling while the other statistical characteristics are fundamentally distinct.
+For example, anomalous diffusion processes with similar MSD behavior may have different probability density functions (PDFs) and correlation functions, or may or may not show aging \cite{metz2014a,soko2012,meroz2011}.
+Therefore, a reliable interpretation of SPT data requires not only identifying the diffusion exponent, but also assessing other properties of the process.
+Model classification of an anomalous diffusion process is a central goal of the recent community-wide AnDi project \cite{andi,andi2}.